vadimrad/static/README.md

-# Static web site on AWS
+# Build jenkins pipeline to deploy static web site on AWS

 Udacity project: build pipeline to deploy static web site to AWS using Jenkins